jwanner83/follow-js/README.md

 ## Usage
 1. Include the `follow.min.js` script to your project
 2. Add the `data-follow` attribute to the `position: absolute` elements which you want to follow the cursor
-3. Set the factor on how big they should follow like so `data-follow="100"` (higher equals more movement, if you leave it empty, it is set to 10.
+3. Set the factor on how big they should follow like so `data-follow="100"` (higher equals less movement, if you leave it empty, it is set to 10.

 ## Include Script